vibbic/biosegment/CHEATSHEET.md

 Traefik UI, to see how the routes are being handled by the proxy: http://localhost:8090

 ## Development
-- Dash frontend and backend hotreload on file changes
+- Dash frontend and backend hot-reload on file changes
 - Database schema changes need the removal of the database volume

 - Backend tests
 ```
 docker-compose exec backend bash /app/tests-start.sh
 ```

 - Backend linting and formatting
 ```
 cd backend/app